WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 Because of data replication needs, the system might or might not be strongly consistent.
 It all depends on the implementation. **The _coordinator_ component (in AWS land, would that be _the router_?)** is responsible for reading/writing to nodes.

 In a distributed word, one also must think about race conditions and data inconsistencies.
-The author suggests using **_versioning_ and \_vector clock_s** – a fascinating technique that keeps the changes in the form of vectors.
+The author suggests using **_versioning_ and _vector locks_** – a fascinating technique that keeps the changes in the form of vectors.
 Diffing the vectors allows the system to know that there is a conflict and resolve the conflict accordingly.

 Handling outages and failures differ depending on the severity of the failure.
 The first step is to know that the failure occurred – usually done by using the **_gossip protocol_**.